Kurt Seligmann: New York

 Following Germany's Invasion of Poland in 1939, Seligmann and his wife left France for New York City.
 He was the first Surrealist to escape Europe and aided other artists in Paris in emigrating.
 The correspondence he maintained during this period is preserved in a collection at the Beinecke Rare Book & Manuscript Library at Yale University.
 His first exhibition in the United States was at the Karl Nierendorf Gallery and came just two and a half weeks after his arrival.

 While his work in the 1930s was more baroque, Seligmann leaned heavily into the incorporation of magic, myth, and the occult during his exile in the 1940s.
 During this time, he frequently wrote for View and VVV.
 In 1942, his relationship with Breton soured and quickly ended after Seligmann disputed Breton's knowledge of Tarot during a Surrealist meeting.
 He was subsequently expelled from the group and Breton blocked him from taking part in a major Surrealist exhibition at D'Arcy Galleries.
 Regardless, he had already established himself well enough in New York and among his fellow Surrealists that it did not have a major impact on his career or personal life.
 In 1944, he produced a limited edition set of etchings illustrating the myth of Oedipus in collaboration with friend and art historian Meyer Schapiro.
 In 1947, he published Magic, Supernaturalism and Religion with Pantheon Books; this was updated and republished in 1972 after his death.
 This was followed the next year by his 500-page The Mirror of Magic, which he wrote and illustrated.

-Seligmann taught at Briarcliff Junior College and the The New School for Social Research, but spent nearly a decade (1953-1962) as part of the Brooklyn College faculty.
+Seligmann taught at Briarcliff Junior College and The New School for Social Research, but spent nearly a decade (1953-1962) as part of the Brooklyn College faculty.
 Among his students were Rosemarie Beck, Robert Motherwell, and Alan Vega.
 He also taught summer courses in graphic techniques from his farm in Sugar Loaf and designed sets for dance and ballet groups.

 Seligmann had a nonfatal heart attack in March 1958, preventing him from visiting Europe as planned.
 He gave up his Bryant Park studio and Manhattan apartment by 1960, apprehensive about his health and refusing to drive out of fear of having another heart attack, and spend the next two years painting and gardening on his Sugar Loaf farm.